Robin Sloan

 Here we go!

-This is an archived edition of Robin’s newsletter.
+I’m Robin Sloan, a fiction writer with wide-ranging interests, which I capture here in my newsletter.
+This is an archived edition, originally transmitted in June 2023.
 You can sign up to receive future editions using the form at the bottom of the page.

 I’ve linked to Jack Cheng’s newsletter several times in the past, but I don’t know if I’ve ever mentioned that Jack and I went to the same high school, just a couple of years apart, or that we’ve followed similar paths — tech jobs to crowdfunded novels to writing careers.
 He is a fellow traveler along several dimensions.